ShivamRai2003/PostGis_Docker---Google-Code-In/README.md

 Now use ``docker ps`` to see whether the images has been successfully forked from the repository or not.

 **Note: If you want to see log output from your container you can do so by using ``docker logs`` as an example just see the below image how the output will be there in your docker.**

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/logs-example.JPG)

 **Connect to the containerised database using QGIS**

 You should now be able to add the connection to PostGIS in the browser panel in QGIS.
 Open QGIS from the start menu.
 Under Broswer Panel just check postgis  is there.
 And then right click on it and create a new connection.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/post-gis.JPG)

 Now Enter the database connection parameters you used in the docker run command.
 The “Host” parameter will the the IP of your Docker VM (you can get it by running docker-machine ip in the terminal window)

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/new%20connection.JPG)

 And click ok it will send some messages **Connection Successful**

 **Importing the Geometry**

 We will use the DB Manager plugin to create new database schemas, as well as import and export files from the database.
-Open the Db Manager
+Open the Db Manager.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/Db%20Manager.JPG)

 As you can see the connection details also.
 Now locate in which directory your layer file is saved.
 I will be using my Asia_Russia ShapeFile.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/Asia_Russia.JPG)

 Now **Import the layer/file from DB manager** And click on **Update Options** it will automatically will the required fields.
 And don’t forgot to choose the Schema under output table.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/Importing.JPG)

 Now Click On Okay and Under Browser Panel just refresh the Schema (Public, Topology) and you will see that we successfully imported the layer in PostGis.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/Topology.JPG)

 Last, Click on that layer and drag it to the Layers Panel. and the data would be visible to workspace area.

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/Output.JPG)

                                           ** Thank You **
  <!-- Source Used -->
  <!-- https://alexurquhart.com/post/set-up-postgis-with-docker/ -->
  <!-- https://gis.stackexchange.com/questions/223487/what-is-the-purpose-of-postgis-on-postgresql/ -->